 Catholic Community Services provides equal access to services to individuals without regard to race, color, sex, sexual orientation, gender identity and expression, marital status, families with children, political ideology, age, creed, religion, ancestry, national origin, veteran or military status, or the presence of a physical, sensory, or medical disability or the use of a trained dog guide or service animal by a disabled person.

 The Code of Ethics of Catholic Community Services Western Washington was developed to provide staff and volunteers with broad ethical statements with which to guide their professional lives and to identify relevant considerations when ethical uncertainties arise.
 It also provides a means for individuals new to the organization to learn about the ethical principles and standards that should guide our work.

 Catholic Community Services depends not only on the skills, abilities and commitments of all employees and volunteers, but also on their integrity and collective common sense.

 The application of this Code requires good judgment.
-As an organization that offers a wide range of services provided by persons who may be licensed in their respective professions, we recognize that our core values of Compassion, Diversity, Excellence, Justice and Stewardship provide an overarching service philosophy to clients.
+As an organization that offers a wide range of services provided by persons who may be licensed in their respective professions, we recognize that our core values (listed above) of Compassion, Diversity, Excellence, Justice, Stewardship and Accountability provide an overarching service philosophy to clients.
 “Clients” is used inclusively to refer to individuals, families, groups, organizations, and communities.